bunsanweb/hashnet/doc/play.md

 to add them into the hashnet.
 Actors in the hashnet know new sites then adds to `hub` automatically

-For new actor carol, can do the request with the `attending` object as:
+The new actor Carol, can request with the `attending` object with:

 ```
 $ npm run console -- --nickname=carol